Streamline your next exit interview.

 Where Should An Employee Exit Interview Occur?

 Definitely not.
 An employee is not very likely to want to put down in writing some of their opinions, which will cloud your ability to gain real insights from them.
-You can find out so much more in an informal conversation, guided by a questionnaire, rather than over-formalizing the process.
+You can find out so much more in an informal conversation, guided by a questionnaire, rather than over-formalising the process.

 Do your best to explore the employee’s thoughts and motivations.
 Then, ask them appropriate supplementary questions.
 However, don’t push them too far or exert undue pressure.
 If an employee doesn’t want to comment on a topic, respect that right.
 Follow the general rule for feedback sessions and do not comment on or judge the statements they make.

-What Are Common Mistakes Made During An Employee Exit Interview?
+Three Common Mistakes Made During Exit Interviews

 As is the case with everything in life, there are some common mistakes that we need to avoid during an exit interview.
 For the most part, this is to avoid turning this productive session into a box-ticking exercise.